- 1 Tips for the claustro-non-tunnel-loving-people to avoid tunnels, especially in the South of France going towards Italy

 Then on to Ancona, there are some tunnels after Ancona so get off the highway towards the ferry port of Ancona.
 You will end up on the national road nr.
 16, two small tunnels here (200m and 171m both where you see the exit) and then get off towards the ferry port before the third tunnel.

 Just follow the signs towards the ferry, they are very clear.
-Get on one of the ferries, Jadrolinija or Blueline, sleep and wake up in Split, Croatia.
+Get on one of the ferries (we take the Jadrolinija ferry), sleep and wake up in Split, Croatia.
 Will tell you all about getting to Croatia by land without tunnels another time, that’s also a beautiful trip!
 Have a great holiday!